wichtounet/budgetwarrior/README.md

 * Keeps track of your debts
 * Manage recurring expenses that are automatically created monthly

+## Start using budgetwarrior ##

+The wiki contains a guide for starting using budgetwarrior: https://github.com/wichtounet/budgetwarrior/wiki/Start-tutorial

 ## Installation ##

 A Gentoo ebuild is available on this overlay: https://github.com/wichtounet/wichtounet-overlay

 Arch Linux packages are also available: https://github.com/StreakyCobra/aur

+For other systems, you'll have to install from sources.

 ## Building from sources ##